 There are quite a few different aluminum alloys and for proper and safe welding, you should know what alloy you're welding.
 If you don't, you can follow these general guidelines:

-If you want to be precise, purchase an alloy tester kit that will help you determine the exact makeup of your alloy.
+If you want to be precise, an alloy tester kit that will help you determine the exact makeup of your alloy.

 8. How do I GTAW weld two dissimilar thicknesses of aluminum?